Frequently Asked Questions

 Answer: Standard maximum pressure rating for most LAKOS Separator is 150 psi.
 The exceptions are the H2O, SMP, and MAX Separators, which have a maximum pressure rating of 100 psi.
 Contact the factory for higher pressures; LAKOS can accommodate pressures up to 3000 psi through custom separators.

-Answer: Yes, we can manufacturer a separator with a Canadian Registration Number (CRN).
+Answer: Yes, we can manufacture a separator with a Canadian Registration Number (CRN).
 We must know the Province or Territory the vessel is to be located so we can contact the registration controlling agency within that Province or Territory to determine the cost and lead time.

 Answer: The sand goes to the bottom of the well.
 Over time, the flow dynamics of the well formation are changed due to the accumulation of the sand, and water is pumped without disruption through the life of the well.
 In fact, in over 30 years of experience with PPS Separators, less than a handful of wells have ever needed to be bailed, and in those few cases, the benefits received from longer, more efficient pump life far outweighed the one bailing.

 Answer: It is recommended that backwashing should take place at an interval when it is anticipated the filter system will have a 7 psi pressure drop.
 This 7 psi differential is in addition to the normal operating pressure drop when the filter is clean.
-If the filter media does not achieve this differential over a 24 hour period, it is recommended that the filter be backwashed once a day as a minimum.
+If the filter media does not achieve this differential over 24 hours, it is recommended that the filter be backwashed once a day as a minimum.